 Protect yourself and your guests in case of injury

-Your Illinois Condo Insurance can protect you and your family against bodily injury and property damage claims and any litigation that may result.
+An Illinois Condo Insurance policy can protect you and your family against bodily injury and property damage claims and any litigation that may result.
 In addition, you can select medical payments coverage which will pay for medical expenses incurred by a visitor who is injured at your residence.
 Consult your agent for additional information.

 Extra coverage doesn’t have to cost a lot